Eagle Eye Networks: Recognition

-Eagle Eye Networks' initial company launch was discussed by many publications, including MarketWatch, Computerworld, and The Wall Street Journal, for the company's focus on simple design and ease of use.
+The Eagle Eye Networks company launch was discussed in many publications, including MarketWatch, Computerworld, and The Wall Street Journal, regarding the company's focus on simple design and ease of use.

 Its cloud-based security camera system received an award for the best new hosted solution from the Security Industry Association in April 2014.
 The company was listed as a CRN Magazine top 25 emerging company in July 2014.

 Eagle Eye's founder and Dean Drako was named to Goldman Sachs' 100 most intriguing entrepreneurs list for 2014.

-In November 2019, the Deloitte Technology Fast 500 ranked Eagle Eye Networks #133 of the fastest growing technology companies in North America, with 936% growth from 2015 to 2018.
+In November 2019, the Deloitte Technology Fast 500 ranked EEN #133 of the fastest growing technology companies in North America, with 936% growth from 2015 to 2018.

-In November 2020, Eagle Eye Networks made the Deloitte Technology Fast 500 list of fastest-growing technology companies in North America for the second year in a row.
+In November 2020, EEN made the Deloitte Technology Fast 500 list of fastest-growing technology companies in North America for the second year in a row.
 The company ranked #187, with 652% growth from 2016 to 2019.